Vokouma, Central African Republic

 Vokouma is the only commune in the sub-prefecture of Ouanda Djallé in the prefecture of Vakaga in the Central African Republic.
 Ouanda Djallé, chief town of sub-prefecture is the principal locality of the commune.
 It owes its name to the watercourse: the Vokouma.

 Villages

-The commune consists of 8 villages: Centre Administratif, Dele, Djalle 1, Djalle 2, Djalle 3, Djalle 4, Djalle 5, Soulemaka.
+The commune consists of 8 villages: Centre Administratif, Délé, Djalle 1, Djalle 2, Djalle 3, Djalle 4, Djalle 5, Soulemaka.